Monad

 }

-Part of the reason for this is that name flatMap
+Part of the reason for this is that name flatMap has special significance in

 scala, as for-comprehensions rely on this method to chain together operations